flarum-com/ai-toolkit/README.md

 # AI toolkit

-A Flarum extension that allows you to create agent representing users that use the Chat GPT API to interact on your community.
+A Flarum extension that allows you to create AI users using the Chat GPT API to interact on your community.

 > Warning: modifications to your local/root `extend.php` are required to use this extension.